The best alternative to selling a property right away may be to lease it with an option to buy.

 You may have to explain to your new lender (when asked about the old loan still on your credit report) that you are leasing your property.
 Note: in some cases, although someone is effectively making the payments on the loan, and the amount of the payment covers the expense of the payment, having the loan will affect your debt to income ratios.
 This can push some buyers below the current lending thresholds.
 Each individual is treated differently and getting another loan on a new property is certainly not guaranteed.
 So you’ll need to check with a mortgage banker to find out how your individual situation will be treated.

-Another option, if you would like to buy another property, is allowing us, Dallas VIP Realty, to find you a property that is available through the Mortgage Payment Assignment Program or one of the other forms of owner financing.
+Another option, if you would like to buy another property, is allowing us, Dallas Houses for Cash, to find you a property that is available through the Mortgage Payment Assignment Program or one of the other forms of owner financing.